-Answer: Yes, but in order to be placed on our waiting list, you need to commit to attending our various “How To Garden” Workshops marked with a *, which start in mid-September.
+Answer: Yes, but in order to be placed on our waiting list, you need to commit to attending our various “How To Garden” Workshops, which start in mid-September.
 This way, if a space does open up mid-season, you’ll be prepared to jump right in!
 Also, if a space doesn’t open up, you’ll have a good foundation for starting patio pots or constructing a bed at your home.

 Question: I grow food at home and have some problems, can you answer questions for me?

 Answer: Absolutely.
 Attend our various “How To” garden workshops for super detailed, hands on instruction.
 Our fall workshop schedule is posted on our website by August 1st of each year.
 Most workshops are held twice in the same week, once on a weekday and once on a weekend.
 Home Gardeners are also welcome to attend one of our “Monthly Garden Walk Through” learning sessions.
 These happen November through April, on the first Tuesday and first Saturday of each month at 10AM.
 Visit our LEARNING page for more info and registration.

 Question: Can you come to my property and tell me what to do?

 Answer: Sorry, but no. We are a two person operation and there just aren’t enough hours in the day for us to fulfill our daily responsibilities.
 But- we are happy to share what we’ve learned with you, here at the farm.
 The public is welcome to attend our various fee based “How To Garden" Workshops, as well as our monthly garden walk through meetings.
 Check out our LEARNING or calendar pages and register in advance for these great learning opportunities.